davis/solar-explorer/README.md

 [![Build Status](https://travis-ci.org/davis/solar-explorer.svg?branch=master)](https://travis-ci.org/davis/solar-explorer) [![Dependency Status](https://david-dm.org/davis/solar-explorer.svg)](https://david-dm.org/davis/solar-explorer) [![devDependency Status](https://david-dm.org/davis/solar-explorer/dev-status.svg)](https://david-dm.org/davis/solar-explorer#info=devDependencies)

 ## Getting solar system working locally
-Clone/download this repo, then uncomment the cdn version of famo.us in the index.html file.
-Then you should be able to run the command 'grunt serve' and a browser window will open up with the game!
+* Clone/download this repo, then uncomment the CDN version of famo.us in the index.html file.
+* Run `npm install` to install all dependencies, from within the main project folder, i.e. `solar-explorer-master`.
+* Run the command `grunt serve` and a browser window will open up with the game!

 ## Contributing
 All contributions are welcome!
 The simplest way to show your support for this project is to **"star" it**.